Updated Press Advisory_ Ninth Circuit Oral Argument October 4, 2017

 Date for Oral Arguments Set Before the US Ninth Circuit Court of Appeals on Constitutional Challenge to California’s Prostitution Law

-Sex workers argue prostitution laws infringe on adults’ constitutional right to private consensual activity
+Sex worker group argue prostitution laws infringe on adults’ constitutional right to private consensual activity

-Over two years ago, in March 2015, the Erotic Service Providers Legal, Education and Research Project (ESPLERP) filed a complaint in US District Court claiming that California’s outdated anti-prostitution statute known as 647(b) of the California Penal Code, unfairly deprives adults the right to private consensual activity, criminalizes the discussion of such activity, and unconstitutionally places prohibitions on individuals’ right to freely associate.
+Over two years ago, in March 2015, the Erotic Service Providers Legal, Education and Research Project (ESPLERP) filed a complaint in US District Court claiming that California’s outdated anti-prostitution statute known as California Penal Code 647(b), unfairly deprives adults of the right to private consensual activity, criminalizes the discussion of such activity, and unconstitutionally places prohibitions on individuals’ right to freely associate.

-The court case known as ESPLERP v Gascon is now on appeal at the US Ninth Circuit Court of Appeals, and Oral Arguments have been set for Thursday October 19th at 9am.
+The court case known as ESPLERP v Gascon case number 16-15927 is now before the US Ninth Circuit Court of Appeals, and Oral Arguments have been set for Thursday October 19th at 9am.
 The case is supported by amicus briefs from over thirty civil rights and LGBTQ organizations, including the ACLU, the First Amendment Lawyers Association, the Free Speech Coalition, Transgender Law Center, and the Woodhull Freedom Foundation.
 Each side will be allotted 20 minutes to make its case.

-The court case has been primarily funded by small individual donations from supporters and allies through crowdfunding sites such as Crowdrise – for example https://www.crowdrise.com/litigate-to-emancipate/fundraiser/.
+The court case has been primarily funded by small individual donations from supporters and allies through crowdfunding sites such as Crowdrise – for example litigate-to-Emancipate

 WHAT: Oral Arguments before the Ninth Circuit Court of Appeals challenge to California prostitution laws.

 WHO: Sex workers, allies and supporters – including the Erotic Service Providers Legal, Education and Research Project (ESPLERP).